GitLab MCP server

 Example:

-Parameter | Type | Required | Description |
+| Parameter | Type | Required | Description |

-scope | string | Yes | Search scope (for example, issues , merge_requests , or projects ). |
+scope | string | Yes | Search scope (for example, issues, merge_requests, or projects). |

 search | string | Yes | Search term. |

-state | string | No | State of search results. |
+state | string | No | State of search results (for issues and merge_requests). |

-confidential | boolean | No | Filters results by confidentiality.
-Default is false . |
+confidential | boolean | No | Filters results by confidentiality (for issues).
+Default is false. |

-per_page | integer | No | Number of results per page. |
+per_page | integer | No | Number of results per page.
+Default is 20. |

 Example:

-Search issues for "flaky test" across GitLab
+Search issues for "flaky test" across GitLabsemantic_code_search